 Are cauliflower nuggets healthy?

 This is a recipe for fried cauliflower.
-It’s not meant to be healthy food, however, the process of deep-frying actually cooks the food with less oil being absorbed than if you were to pan-fry it.
+It’s not meant to be healthy food; however, deep-frying actually cooks the food, with less oil absorbed than if you were to pan-fry it.

-Cooking your food in hot oil above 325° F makes your food crispy without absorbing as much oil as if you had pan-fried it.
+Cooking your food in hot oil above 325°F makes it crispy without absorbing as much oil as pan-frying.
 You can read more about deep frying in this article by Jessica Gavin.

 Want a lower-fat baked alternative?

-If you want a crispy cauliflower nugget without frying, use my roasted cauliflower nuggets recipe.
+If you want crispy cauliflower nuggets without frying, try my roasted cauliflower nuggets recipe.
 These nuggets are delicious, yet cooked on a cookie sheet in the oven.

-You can also use this recipe and place these coated cauliflower pieces on a parchment-lined cookie sheet and bake them at 425°F for about 45 minutes, turning 1/2 way through.
+You can also use this recipe: place the coated cauliflower pieces on a parchment-lined cookie sheet and bake at 425°F for about 45 minutes, turning 1/2 way through.

 Can I air-fry these nuggets?